-From Dec 1881 to Mar 1897, McClure missed 212 of 510 roll call votes, which is 41.6%.
-This is worse than the median of 36.5% among the lifetime records of representatives serving in Mar 1897.
+From Dec 1881 to Mar 1897, McClure missed 212 of 511 roll call votes, which is 41.5%.
+This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Dec 1881-Mar 1882||75||21||28.0%||64th|